Twitter-Clone-Project/Twitter-Clone-BackEnd/README.md

 ## APIs Documentation

 File API-Documentation.yaml in the repo, this is a yaml coded-documentation.
-Untill we upload the documentation on swaagerHub($$), you can see the GUI by opening swagger editor online, then paste the code in it.
+Untill we upload the documentation on swaagerHub($$), you can see the GUI by opening [swagger editor](https://editor-next.swagger.io/) online, then paste the code in it.

+You can also see postman documentation with test exambles [here](https://documenter.getpostman.com/view/23936176/2s9YXe8jiV)
 ## Project MVC Architecture
  - Model (M):
 The Model represents the data layer and business logic.